biopragmatics/semra/docs/source/index.rst

 Artifacts Overview
 ------------------

-SeMRA was used to produce the `SeMRA Raw Mappings Database <https://doi.org/10.5281/zenodo.11082038>`_, a comprehensive raw mappings database, and five domain-specific mapping databases (each with a landscape analysis).
+SeMRA was used to produce the `SeMRA Raw Semantic Mappings Database <https://doi.org/10.5281/zenodo.11082038>`_, a comprehensive raw semantic mappings database, and five domain-specific mapping databases (each with a landscape analysis).
 The results of the domain-specific landscape analyses can be found on the SeMRA `GitHub repository <https://github.com/biopragmatics/semra/tree/main/notebooks/landscape>`_.